jonnonz1/nz-statute-book/acts/public/2004/civil-union-act-2004.md

   (b) they are not within the prohibited degrees of civil union as set out in Schedule 2 (but in some cases a court may dispense with this prohibition—see section 10):
   (c) they are not currently married or in a civil union with someone else (but married couples may enter into a civil union with each other—see section 18).
 (2) A civil union may be solemnised by a Registrar or, if a Registrar has issued a licence, by a civil union celebrant or an exempt body.
-(3) After a civil union is solemnised, it is registered as a civil union under Part 7A of the Births, Deaths, Marriages, and Relationships Registration Act 1995.
+(3) After a civil union is solemnised, it is registered as a civil union under subpart 5 of Part 2 of the Births, Deaths, Marriages, and Relationships Registration Act 2021.
 (4) The dissolution of a civil union is governed by the Family Proceedings Act 1980.
 (5) This section is by way of explanation only.
 If a provision of this or any other Act is inconsistent with this section, the other provision prevails.